 Dijon, France-Available Summer

 Dijon, France is a lively, progressive university city of approximately 250,000 inhabitants.
 The Centre Internationale des Études Françaises, located in the heart of the University of Burgundy campus, welcomes students from all over the world.
 Students receive instruction from faculty members who specialize in the communicative teaching of French as a second language.
 The program, hosted by Parkland College in Champaign, Illinois, is rounded out by numerous and varied cultural activities including cooking classes, cinema workshops, concerts, and guided tours in the city of Dijon.
 Housing is provided in single rooms at a University of Burgundy residence hall.
+Read a letter written by a Study Abroad Honors student on his reflection of studying in France.

 Students who want to study abroad need to meet the following requirements: